Hanziwww/virtuosa/Writerside/topics/Projects Structure.md

 ## Overview

 **Virtuosa** is a command-line tool and Python package designed for single-cell RNA-sequencing (scRNA-seq) data analysis.
 It provides an end-to-end workflow, including preprocessing, analysis, and visualization of single-cell datasets.
 The project is structured to facilitate easy navigation, extensibility, and collaboration.
-The main functionalities are distributed across four core components: 'Butler', 'Servant', 'Painter', and 'Musician'.
+The main functionalities are distributed across six core components: 'Butler', 'Servant', 'Painter', 'Musician', 'Counselor', and 'Alchemist'.

-- **Servant**: Responsible for direct interactions with `adata`, recording all operations performed on `adata`, as well as handling internal property operations.
+- **Servant**: Responsible for direct interactions with `adata`, recording all operations performed on `adata`, handling internal property operations, and maintaining version histories.
 The 'Servant' records everything that happens to `adata` and is also responsible for saving data.
 - **Butler**: Handles basic quality control, dimensionality reduction, visualization, and other preprocessing tasks prior to cell annotation.
 - **Painter**: Manages all visualization functions, including color and palette assignment, and plotting.
 - **Musician**: Responsible for downstream analysis workflows, such as intercellular communication.
+- **Counselor**: This role surrounds the Lady (the user), providing quality assessments of the data at various stages.
+The Counselor focuses on metrics calculation, quality checks, and offering suggestions for improvements to maintain analysis standards.
+- **Alchemist**: Responsible for advanced data transformations, including data augmentation, imputation, and other preprocessing enhancements that go beyond basic data handling.
+The Alchemist is tasked with ensuring data consistency and enhancing the dataset quality for subsequent analysis.

 ## Project Structure